 The two-year occupations of the dual system are assigned to level 3, the three-year and three-and-a-half-year occupations to level 4.
 Advanced training occupations in the CVET sector are assigned up to level 7.
-In 2017 the assignments will be reconsidered, taking into account the hitherto unassigned general education diplomas were assigned, placing the university entrance qualification at level 4 in line with most dual VET occupations.
+In 2017 also the general education diplomas were assigned, placing the university entrance qualification at level 4 in line with most dual VET occupations.

 Source: Cedefop 2014.
 Spotlight on VET Germany.
 Greece: Publications Office; available at: http://www.cedefop.europa.eu/en/publications-and-resources/publications/8057